formatjs/formatjs/packages/formatjs/packages/cli/README.md

                                                         corresponding to each component from which React Intl messages were extracted.
 If not provided, the extracted message descriptors will be printed to standard output.
-  --enforce-descriptions                                Whether message declarations _must_ contain a `description` to
+  --extract-source-location                             Whether the metadata about the location of the message in the
-                                                        provide context to translators. (default: false) --enforce-default-message                             Whether message declarations _must_ contain a `defaultMessage` to fallback when translations are not present. (default: true) --no-enforce-default-message --extract-source-location                             Whether the metadata about the location of the message in the source file should be extracted.
+                                                        source file should be extracted.
 If `true`, then `file`, `start`, and `end` fields will exist for each extracted message